brianrabern/munroGo/README.md

 ## MunroGo

-A mountain-climbing app using FastAPI and React technologies.
+A mountain-climbing app built using FastAPI and React.
 Designed and created by:

 - Warren Hill
 - Paula Mejia